 Depression and anxiety can feel paralyzing and can lead to self-judgement as well as social isolation.
 Through therapy, sometimes with the help of medication, you can help improve motivation, understand "cognitive errors" that feed depression and anxiety, and work towards increasing joy and satisfaction with your life.

 I have experience helping people with military, physical, sexual, and emotional trauma.
-Other traumas can include ongoing experiences with racism, stress around immigration and acculturation, as well as other experiences that can leave one feeling invalidated.
+Other traumas can include racism, stress around immigration and acculturation, navigating sexuality and gender, as well as other life events that can leave one feeling invalidated.
 While the experiences of the past cannot be erased, treatment can help ease distress and feelings of being stuck or defined by experiences of trauma.

 Working with a psychiatrist can also be helpful through times of transition.
-This can involve grief and loss and medical illness but can also involve major life changes such as pregnancy, moving, academic stressors, raising children, career changes, or changes in relationships with friends, family, or partners.
+This can involve grief and loss and medical illness but can also involve major life changes such as pregnancy, moving, academic stressors, raising children or navigating decisions around not having children, career changes, or changes in relationships with friends, family, or partners.

 Files coming soon.